Long Beach Car Accident Lawyer

 As you can see, such types of serious injuries are expected to increase in the next 5 years, so being aware of your surrounding on the road, and being sure that your car is properly serviced can help you avoid a serious accident.
 However, some accidents are unavoidable, so knowing what to expect after one occurs can helpful as well.

 Common Car Accident Injuries

 When a heavy vehicle traveling at highway speeds collides with another object, damage is sure to result.
-Despite improvements over the past decades in automobile safety, injuries often result from auto accidents as well.
-Here are some common injuries resulting from car accidents.
+Despite improvements over the past decades in automobile safety, severe injuries often result from auto accidents as well.
+Here are some common injuries resulting from car crashes.